jwelsch/TextTabulator/README.md

 ## Tabulation Options

-There is a configuration class that can be used to control various aspects of the table called `TableOptions`.
+There is a configuration class, called `TableOptions`, that can be used to control various aspects of the table.
 It derives from `ITableOptions`, which can be used to implement custom values, if necessary.
 Most developers will likely use `TableOptions`, though.

 ### Alignment

 If a cell's contents do not span the full width of a column, it can be aligned such that the content will appear consistently on the left, right, or in the center.
 This can be accomplished by setting the `CellAlignment` property in an `ITableOptions` object.
 The `CellAlignment` property can be set with type that implements `ICellAlignmentProvider`.
 If the default `ICellAlignmentProvider` is used, all cell contents will be aligned to the left.

 There are four `CellAlignment` values:
-- `Left`: Aligns text to the left of the cell.
+- `Left`: Aligns content to the left of the cell.
-- `Right`: Aligns text to the right of the cell.
+- `Right`: Aligns content to the right of the cell.
-- `CenterLeftBias`: Attempts to center text within the cell.
-If the text cannot be exactly centered, the extra space will appear on the right.
+- `CenterLeftBias`: Attempts to center content within the cell.
+If the content cannot be exactly centered, the extra space will appear on the right.
-- `CenterRightBias`: Attempts to center text within the cell.
-If the text cannot be exactly centered, the extra space will appear on the left.
+- `CenterRightBias`: Attempts to center content within the cell.
+If the content cannot be exactly centered, the extra space will appear on the left.

-The alignment can be set using an `ICellAlignmentProvider`.

 There are numerous preconfigured `ICellAlignmentProvider` implementations that come built-in.

-`UniformAlignmentProvider` aligns all cells the same way.
+`UniformAlignmentProvider` aligns all cells the same.
 ```
 ----------------------------------
 |Header    |Header2   |ZZZHeader3|